 Sowing - use new

-but in a warm position otherwise.
-They should be sown fairly
+in a warm position otherwise.
+They should be sown

-They take quite a while to mature and start fruiting, it will
+take quite a while to mature and start fruiting,

-happen if you sow them later but the productive season will
+it will happen if you sow them later but the productive

 Cover the pot or seed tray with cling film to keep the compost moist, the compost itself doesn't need to be very deep, 1" (2.5cm) max is fine as long as you prick them out fairly soon after germination which will take 7-21 days.